 The SoundSport Free ears are super small, lightweight and comfortable.
 They have a battery life of 5 hours (usually enough) and can be charged within a quarter of an hour for 1 hour of use.
-If you have the portable charger with you, you have, as it were, another 10 hours of extra battery life.
+If you have a portable charger with you, you have, as it were, another 10 hours of extra battery life.

 These Bose sports are also waterproof and wireless.
 Especially the waterproof is useful for cyclists.
-The ears use Bluetooth and have a very good sound quality.
+The ears use Bluetooth and have very good sound quality.
 Moreover, the volume is easy to control.

 Just like the Jaybird Freedom, the Bose SoundSport Free in-ear earphones with a modest ear hook.
-Because of this the ears do not come from their place.
+Because of this, the ears do not come from their place.
 Because they are in-ear caps, you have better sound quality.
 However, it is disadvantageous that you get less from this environment.

 The Bose SoundSport is widely loved.
 People praise the comfortable design, the sound quality and the ease of use.
 The water resistance is especially appreciated by real sports enthusiasts.
 The long battery life also makes these sports caps very popular, which makes one of the best cycling headphones.

-Disadvantage: In-ear earplugs are usually less safe because you get less of the traffic.
+Disadvantage: In-ear earplugs are usually less safe.

 Beats Powerbeats 3 Wireless Review